cmu-phil/py-tetrad/README.md

     * export $JAVA_HOME=/opt/anaconda3/bin/java
     * python3 examples.py

-This should cause the examples to run various algorithms in (Java) Tetrad and print out result graphs in several different ways.
+This should cause the examples to run various algorithms in (Java) Tetrad and print out result graphs in several different ways in Python.

 **This project is not yet stable.**